appsparkler/study/DNS/deep_dive.md

 - below ICANN are 5 regional Internet REGISTRY.
 Each registry is responsible for obtaining IP ranges from ICANN in order to allocate them to ISP across specific geographic region
 - Next in the hierarchy are REGISTRAR - examples are GoDaddy, NameCheap, BlueHost
 - Next are RESELLERS - they are 3rd party companies that offer DNS services through registrars. - examples are Route53
+- finally are the REGISTRANT i.e. customers like us who purchase from REGISTRARs or RESELLERS